 Working abroad can be many things: fun, exhilarating, challenging, new, different, scary and exciting.
 You could be working on the other side of the world for half a year, or spending a couple of weeks picking fruit in Europe.
-You can organise everything beforehand and start working straight away, or fly out tomorrow and start job hunting when you arrive.
+You can organize everything beforehand and start working straight away, or fly out tomorrow and start job hunting when you arrive.
 Perhaps you want to stay with a local family, use accommodation provided by your employer, share a flat with others or just kip on the beach?
 Whether you volunteer in an African animal sanctuary or work as a Rep in the Mediterranean – the choice is yours!
 All you can say for certain is that working abroad will change you and your outlook for good!

 The Big Work Abroad Recruiters